-The Simpson Family Literary Prize recognizes annually a writer who has earned a distinguished reputation and the approbation and gratitude of readers.
-The Inaugural Prize Recipient for 2017–2018 will be an author of fiction at the relatively middle stage of a burgeoning career.
-The Simpson Family Literary Prize Recipient receives a $50,000 award to encourage and support forthcoming work.
-The winner will give a public reading, make a limited number of public appearances, and be in brief residence at the Lafayette Library and the University of California, Berkeley.
+The Simpson Family Literary Prize recognizes annually a mid-career writer who has earned a distinguished reputation and the approbation and gratitude of readers.
+The Prize Recipient is an author of fiction at the relatively middle stage of a burgeoning career and receives a $50,000 award to encourage and support forthcoming work.
 There is no application process and an anonymous jury selects the recipient.

 We are pleased to announce the 2017-2018 recipient of the Simpson Family Literary Prize.